 and I shall dwell[f] in the house of the Lord

-AND HERE IS THE FIRST CHAPTER from the book (releasing July–up for pre-order now for the lowest possible price!), titled The Hunter and the Valley of Death: A Parable of Surrender – Psalm 23.
+AND HERE IS THE FIRST CHAPTER from the book (releasing July–up for pre-order now), titled The Hunter and the Valley of Death: A Parable of Surrender – Psalm 23.

 C H A P T E R 1